• Skip to primary navigation

 2. Add the yeast to the lukewarm milk.
 Leave for the yeast to activate (approx. 10 min).
 You should see some small bubbles forming on the surface.

 3. Now mix together the remaining egg, yeast-milk mixture, flour, butter, sugar and salt.
-Knead with a dough hook, using a hand or stand mixer for 5 minutes.
+Knead with a dough hook, using either a hand or stand mixer for 5 minutes.
 Leave the dough to rest for further 5 minutes.
 Then knead the dough again for another 5 minutes.
 (The total kneading time should be 10 minutes in total).

 1. Cover the bowl with a kitchen towel and leave to rest for at least 1 hour.
 Temperature